erwinjr/erwinjr/readme.txt

-3) type the following at the command prompt cd \erwinjr gcc -c cFunctions.c gcc -shared -o cFunctions.dll cFunctions.o
+3) type the following at the command prompt cd \erwinjr gcc -c cFunctions.c gcc -shared -o cFunctions.so cFunctions.o

 4) open (double click) on the file erwinjr.pyw